 A piñata filled with sweets and loose confetti is a fantastically fun way to entertain younger guests.
 Let the little ones line up and give it a good bash, before devouring the bounty within.

-Set up an activity table for older kids of a similar age with arts, crafts and other activities,
+Set up an activity table for older kids of a similar age with arts, crafts and other activities, so they’ve always got something to keep them entertained.
+You could even set up a confetti bar (choosing from tissue, metallic and glitter confetti) perfect for custom arts and craft creations.

 No adults allowed